How To Participate in Green Card Lottery (Diversity Visa)?

 - Email address.
 Remember to use a personal email address and not a work email, since you’ll need to maintain access to it throughout the Green Card application process.

-- The highest level of education you’ve achieved by the date of the entry.
+- The highest level of education you’ve achieved by the date of entry.

-- Number of children.
+- A number of children.
 You also need to submit their information and photographs of all your children, whether biological, adopted, or stepchildren.

 One Entry a Year

 Note that you can’t submit more than one entry for the Diversity Visa each year.
 If you submit multiple applications, you’ll be disqualified from the process.

 Whether you go about this process on your own or through an immigration office, save every bit of information you receive in the application process.
 You’ll need it to confirm if you’re one of the lucky ones.